nstoik/docker-qBittorrentvpn/README.md

 WebUI\CSRFProtection must be set to false in qBittorrent.conf if using an unconfigured reverse proxy or forward request within a browser.
 This is the default setting unless changed.
 This file can be found in the dockers config directory in /qBittorrent/config

-## WebUI: Invalid Host header, port mismatch

-qBittorrent throws a [WebUI: Invalid Host header, port mismatch](https://github.com/qbittorrent/qBittorrent/issues/7641#issuecomment-339370794) error if you use port forwarding with bridge networking due to security features to prevent DNS rebinding attacks.
-If you need to run qBittorrent on different ports, instead edit the WEBUI_PORT_ENV and/or INCOMING_PORT_ENV variables AND the exposed ports to change the native ports qBittorrent uses.

 # How to configure Wireguard

 * Enable wireguard by configuring `VPN_ENABLED` to `yes`.